cakephp/docs/en/orm/table-objects.rst

 If you have defined some custom finder methods in your associated table, you can use them inside ``contain``::

-    //Bring all articles, but only bring the comments that are approved and
+    // Bring all articles, but only bring the comments that are approved and
-    //popular
+    // popular
     $query = $articles->find()->contain([
         'Comments' => function($q) {
            return $q->find('approved')->find('popular');